malmostad/wp-apps/README.md

-Intranet Wordpress Themes
+Intranet Wordpress Applications
 =============
-Wordpress theme for the following intranet publishing services at Malmö stad:
+Wordpress applications for the following intranet publishing services at Malmö stad:
 * Blog
 * News
 * HR, help texts to the HR system.